-It all began in 1997 with a stray cat and her helpless three day old kittens found in a dumpster.
+It began in 1997 with a stray cat and her helpless three day old kittens found in a dumpster.
 And then the real obsession began...

 In 2006 she wrapped up a three-year journey and published a book about the animal welfare world.
 Not so much about the animals, but about the people who "live the life."
 She wanted society to know what it is really like to sacrifice yourself and your life to this cause and perhaps teach in a broader way.
 She realized through her first radio interview about the book that there is no such thing as a small way of making a difference...because one small step is better than no step at all.
 You can find information about book called "Animal Lovers" on this site if interested.

 With a strong sense of community and a desire to make a difference, Romy has continued to do what she can for this mostly unknown cause, and it has been an amazing adventure.
 This site is just one more small step, and hopefully with your support it will be a successful adventure for everyone... and especially the animals that count on those of us who care.
 She firmly believes that all people matter, and that working together really IS the only way to live life!